Chat with us, powered by LiveChat

 At different points in the journey, your sitter might resemble a babysitter, a nurse, a sweet friend, or a quiet parental figure.
 Their job is to stay non-judgmental and fully present.

 They're not there to direct your experience, interpret your visions, or nudge you toward a particular emotional destination.
 A good sitter follows your lead.
 They are patient.
 They don't push, rush, or force.
-They are grounded, and not trying to get anything from you or the experience.
+They are grounded, and are not trying to get anything from you or the experience.

 We can describe a sitter’s mindset as "non-doing."
 You and the medicine are doing the work.
 Their role is to hold space, keep the environment safe, be available when needed, and trust the process.